ContextLab/chatify/README.md

 ### Llama 2 configuration

 If you're running your notebook on a well-resourced machine, you can use this config file to get good performance for free!
 The 7B and 13B variants of llama 2 both run on the free tier of Google Colaboratory and Kaggle, but the 13B is substantially slower (hence we use the 7B variant by default).
-Note that you don't need to fill in the OpenAI API key; you can just leave it as placeholder text.
+Note that using this configuration requires installing the "HuggingFace" dependencies (`pip install chatify[hf]`).

 ```yaml
 cache_config: